-- Otford Primary School will ensure that children with SEN and disabilities, specifically those with communication difficulties will be supported to ensure that their voice is heard and acted upon. - Members of staff are encouraged to be aware that children with SEN and disabilities can be disproportionally impacted by safeguarding concerns such as bullying.
+New School, Canterbury will ensure that children with SEN and disabilities, specifically those with communication difficulties will be supported to ensure that their voice is heard and acted upon.

+Members of staff are encouraged to be aware that children with SEN and disabilities can be disproportionately impacted by safeguarding concerns such as bullying.
 All members of staff will be encouraged to appropriately explore possible indicators of abuse such as behaviour/mood change or injuries and not to assume that they are related to the child's disability and be aware that children with SEN and disabilities may not always outwardly display indicators of abuse.

-19. Online Safety
+Online Safety

-- It is recognised by Otford Primary School that the use of technology presents particular challenges and risks to children and adults both inside and outside of school. - Members of staff with appropriate skills, interest and expertise regarding online safety are encouraged to help support the DSL, and any deputy DSLs as appropriate, for example when developing curriculum approaches or making technical decisions.
-However the DSL is acknowledged as having overall responsibility for online safeguarding within the school. - Otford Primary School identifies that the issues classified within online safety are considerable, but can be broadly categorised into three areas of risk: - o content: being exposed to illegal, inappropriate or harmful material - o contact: being subjected to harmful online interaction with other users - o conduct: personal online behaviour that increases the likelihood of, or causes, harm. - The DSL and leadership team have read annex C regarding Online Safety within 'Keeping Children Safe in Education' 2016. - Otford Primary School recognises the specific risks that can be posed by mobile phones and cameras and in accordance with KCSIE 2016 and EYFS 2017 has appropriate policies in place that are shared and understood by all members of the school community.
-Further information reading the specific approaches relating to this can be found in the schools Online Safety Policy, Acceptable Use Policy and Image Use Policy which can be found in the Safeguarding folder on the intranet. - Otford Primary School will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access school systems and internet provision.
-This is currently controlled and monitored by EIS. - The school will be careful to ensure that these systems do not place unreasonable restrictions on internet access or limit what children can be taught with regards to online teaching and safeguarding. - Otford Primary School acknowledges that whilst filtering and monitoring is an important part of schools online safety responsibilities, it is only one part of our role.
+It is recognised by New School, Canterbury that the use of technology presents particular challenges and risks to children and adults both inside and outside of the setting.

+Members of staff with appropriate skills, interest and expertise regarding online safety are encouraged to help support the DSL, and any deputy DSLs as appropriate, for example when developing curriculum approaches or making technical decisions.
+However the DSL is acknowledged as having overall responsibility for online safeguarding within the school.

+New School, Canterbury identifies that the issues classified within online safety are considerable, but can be broadly categorised into three areas of risk:

+- content: being exposed to illegal, inappropriate or harmful material - contact: being subjected to harmful online interaction with other users - conduct: personal online behaviour that increases the likelihood of, or causes, harm.

+The DSL and leadership team have read annex C regarding Online Safety within 'Keeping Children Safe in Education' 2022.

+New School, Canterbury recognises the specific risks that can be posed by mobile phones and cameras and in accordance with KCSIE 2022 has appropriate policies in place that are shared and understood by all members of the school community.
+Further information reading the specific approaches relating to this can be found in the schools Online Safety Policy, Acceptable Use Policy and Image Use Policy which can be found In the office.

+New School, Canterbury does not give students any access to the internet.

 Children and adults may have access to systems external to the school control such as mobile phones and other internet enabled devices and technology.
-This is covered in more depth within the school Online Safety Policy which can be found in the Safeguarding folder on the intranet. - Otford Primary School will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively and will support parents and the wider school community (including all members of staff) to become aware and alert to the need to keep children safe online.
+This is covered in more depth within the school Online Safety Policy which can be found on our website.

+New School, Canterbury will ensure a comprehensive whole school response is in place to enable all parents and the wider school community (including all members of staff) become aware and alert to the need to keep children safe online.

-• Detailed information about the schools response to online safety can be found in the school's Online Safety Policy and Acceptable Use Policies which can be found on the intranet.
+Detailed information about the schools response to online safety can be found in the school's Online Safety Policy and Acceptable Use Policies which can be found on our website.

-20. Curriculum and Staying Safe
+Curriculum and Staying Safe